top of page

 Hi there,

 My name is Michael Nolt and I am a Licensed Clinical Professional Counselor in the state of Montana.
 I have lived in Montana my whole life, and in that life I have always been connected to counseling in some sort of way.
 Whether it was in academic leadership, peer mediation, or simply being the one who people would come to for support during difficult times, I have always been a counselor at heart.
-All of these experiences ultimately led me to where I am now with an opportunity to give back to my community.
-These experiences have also shown me the value of human relationships, which I believe is the foundation for living a healthy and meaningful life.
+All of these experiences have shown me the value of human relationships, which I believe is the foundation for living a healthy and meaningful life.
+Simply put, we don't get by alone.

 When I'm not in the office, you can probably find me adventuring in nature with my family and dog, fly fishing, or creating new recipes in my kitchen.